Up to $500,000

 If you need to submit information verbally, then you may save money as you are giving the insurer a better chance of determining their risk.
 Policies that require no information at all can be at the more expensive end of the scale as these insurers have to cover themselves for the escalated likelihood of a payout.

-• Graded Benefit: This type of no exam insurance is ideal for elderly persons, but not for the young as the underwriting process is complicated, they come with short payment terms and benefits time out.
+• Graded Benefit: It is ideal for elderly persons, but not for the young as the underwriting process is complicated, they come with short payment terms and benefits time out.

 • Simplified Issue: These policies require no medical exam, but as mentioned above, do require a verbal declaration of health in order to complete the underwriting process.